Kunmiesther/Lurq/README.md

 ## Disclaimer

 LURQ is a data intelligence tool, not financial advice.
 All signals are algorithmic and based on on-chain data patterns.
-Always do your own research before making any trading decisions.
+Always do your own research.

 ---